Legoless/Dominus/README.md

 In many ways it is similar to [**Fastlane**](https://github.com/KrauseFx/fastlane), but it has far less features and it is easier to integrate.
 In fact it generates Fastfile under the hood to keep everything compatible.

-**Dominus has only one specific goal: Simple integration.** As much information as possible should be read from project files instead of asking developer to set things in configuration file.
+**Dominus has only one specific goal: Fast integration.** As much information as possible should be read from project files instead of asking developer to set things in configuration file.
 Dominus generates a simple Fastlane file and runs fastlane with prepared configuration.

 # Features